nicoleneo/fhenix-hardhat-example/README.md

 Token balance: 0 MHT
 ```

-Account #0 was funded with 10 ETH to have enough gas to deploy the contract.
+Account #0 (alice/ deployer) was funded with 10 ETH to have enough gas to deploy the contract.
 It is the owner of the contract.
 It has Token balance: 1000000 MHT which is the `totalSupply`.

 ```solidity
     /**